eurobench/eurobench_protocol/howto.md

 * How to connect to a local database
 * How to connect to the remote database
 * Should we comment on hot modification?
-* how to clean the database (to get onw without experiments for example)
+* how to clean the database (to get one without experiments for example)
 * how to upload from the Tecnalia GUI an experiment?
   * how is handled the experiment visibility - readyness - owner?